RosaleeKnight/study-notes/cybersecurity-terminology.md

 MP3: Means of compressing a sound sequence into a very small file to enable digital storage and transmission.

 MFA (Multi-Factor Authentication): A method to verify a user's identity by requiring them to provide more than one piece of identifying information.

+Organized Crime / Cybercriminals: Threat actors who want to steal sensitive data, money and personal information which is sold on the black market and sometimes uses ransomware to extort business ownwers.

 Packet Sniffer: Software designed to monitor and record network traffic.